Master of Genetic Counselling

 (c) have demonstrated aptitude for study in genetics or a related field.

 The application will include a 500 word essay on what you understand about genetic counselling and why you want to be a genetic counsellor.
 The application must show evidence of experience in a care role.
+All applicants will also be required to upload a police check at the time of application (including international students).

 In exceptional circumstances the dean may admit applicants without this qualification who, in the opinion of the school, have qualifications and evidence of experience and achievement sufficient to successfully undertake the award.